 On Saturday morning at 8 am the doorbell rang (That'll teach me to be evil and wait until Thursday - karma sucks!) and the postman delivered my replacement locking wheel nut key.
 Amazing, within 72 hrs I had a replacement key using just a dodgy photo of a locking wheel bolt....but would the key work?
 Short answer: Yes, perfectly!

-So all in all a perfect job by Will and Victoria. www.lockingwheelnutkeys.co.uk - Key Information about their service
+So all in all a perfect job by Will. www.lockingwheelnutkeys.co.uk - Key Information about their service

 You can probably tell that I'm pretty impressed by this business and I reckon it could be a serious winner.
 Anyway, below you'll find some additional information about their service that should be useful.